Lisly25/Inception/README.md

 A heredoc is used to create the database for the wordpress website

 ('%' is a wildcard in this syntax)

+The `ALTER USER` command is important: this prevents accessing the database without a password, even for the root user

 #### Nginx